Our Guidelines for Giving During the Coronavirus

 Regardless of what your own capacity for giving might be, it’s a good practice now (and always) to do your due diligence to make sure your money is going where it’s needed most.
 When and if you can, check out the recipient’s website to understand the work it does, as well as its impact and scope.

-The New York Times compiled of list of charitable organization and does, we believe, a good job vetting them.
+The New York Times compiled a list of charitable organization and does, we believe, a good job vetting them.
 Consider some on that list as you think about the issues you care most about.
 Additionally, the newspaper’s Neediest Cases Fund has begun a COVID-19 Relief Campaign that dedicates all proceeds to four organizations providing assistance to those facing hardship.

 Many charitable organizations are vetted by watchdog organizations such as Charity Navigator or CharityWatch.
-Look them up there to learn how efficiently they’ll use your donation.
+Look them up there for a better understanding of how they will use your donation.

 Here are a few other things to ponder when deciding how and where to give as you shelter in place.